-Michael G. Xavier is a successful family law attorney with more than 10 years of experience working with families in distress caused by divorce, custody, child removal, modification, guardianship, will contests, and the many related and complex issues.
+Michael G. Xavier is a successful family law attorney with more than 10 years of experience working with families in distress caused by divorce, custody, child removal, modification, guardianship, will contests, and related issues.

 When necessary, Michael can be a powerful opponent in the courtroom, having successfully tried a wide variety of white-collar criminal litigation and domestic relations cases, in all Massachusetts courts.
 Prior to his work as a private practice attorney, Michael was an assistant district attorney in the office of the Bristol County District Attorney, where he gained some early experience in litigation and criminal prosecution.